How Much Does a Pool House Cost to Build?

 A common problem that many people encounter when they invest in a pool is that swimmers frequently go inside to grab a drink or use the bathroom, trailing water behind them as they walk through the house.
 A pool house can help reduce traffic and keep the main house clean by ensuring guests remain outdoors while enjoying the pool.

-Swimmers can head into the pool house to use the bathroom, shower, or grab a drink from the refrigerator.
+Swimmers can head into the outdoor pool house to use the bathroom, shower, or grab a drink from the refrigerator.
 Then, when everyone is done in the pool, the homeowner can set up the grill and gather around the pool house bar for food and drinks.

 Entertainment